eclipse-cyclonedds/cyclonedds-cxx/docs/manual/howtos/exchange.rst

 		return 0;
 	}

-This writer will wait for a reader to appear and then write a single sample to the DDS service, after that it will wait for the reader to disappear and then exit.
+This writer waits for a reader to appear and then writes a single sample to the DDS service, after that, it waits for the reader to disappear and then exits.
 And for reading data:

 .. code:: C++